pbivrell/ManagedMap/README.md

     }
     // Wait for time out
     time.Sleep(6 * time.Second)
-    // This get will fail because of timeout value, has = m.Get(12)
+    // This get will not exist because of timeout value, has = m.Get(12)
-    if has {
+    if !has {
-        fmt.Printf("Has item with value %v\n", value)
+        fmt.Println("Item has been removed")
     }
     // Put item with single access overriding default m.PutCustom(true, 12.2, ManagedMap.Conf(time.Hour, 1))
-    // Get it.
+    // Access it once
     value, has := m.Get(true)
     if has {
         fmt.Printf("Has item with value %v\n", value)
     }
     // It should gone now
     value, has := m.Get(true)
-    if has {
+    if !has {
-        fmt.Printf("Has item with value %v\n", value)
+        fmt.Println("Item has been removed")
     }

 }